shahincsejnu/makefile-stuffs/README.md

 - Makefile doesn't execute line by line code like many others, it does the whole, so you can first assign a variable to another thing and then declare that variable.
 - always remember <TAB> while giving the recipe
 - to avoid printing the command while doing `make` we need to give `@` in front of the commands, for ex: `@echo "oka"`
+- `make -n <target_name>`: For seeing the process sequences by which makefile executes the all process (it will execute the sequnce from left to right), it's just preview not the execution

 # Resources